-Recommended Preparation: ENGL105 and MATH 103 or equivalent assessment placement.
+Recommended Preparation: ENGL105 and Elementary Algebra or equivalent multiple measures placement.
 68 hours lecture/102 hours lab This course is designed to provide entry level information and skill training required for the profession of Clinical Medical Assisting.
 This course covers components required to become eligible for examination by the California Certifying Board of Medical Assistants for California Certified Medical Assistant Basic and Clinical Specialty.
 Course content will include course work in medical office exam room procedures, specialty procedures, pharmacology, minor office surgery, laboratory procedures, nutrition and patient education.
 This course has been approved for hybrid delivery.